 The Airport has launched a $950 million capital program involving the construction of a new world class terminal and related facilities on the north side of Airport property.

 The capital program includes construction of the North Terminal Project, enabling projects such as the airfield lighting vault relocation and FAA navigational aids relocations, construction of a storm water pump station, and a new on-airport roadway system.
-Other projects included in the capital program, which will be funded by third parties, include an aircraft fuel hydrant system, flyover interchange access from I-10, and an on-site hotel.
+Other projects included in the capital program, which will be funded by third parties, include an aircraft fuel hydrant system, and a flyover interchange access from I-10.

 Construction of the North Terminal Project was commemorated with a groundbreaking ceremony held on January 14, 2016.
 The world-class North Terminal was designed by acclaimed architect Cesar Pelli of Pelli Clarke Pelli, Manning Architects, and the Crescent City Aviation Team, a joint venture of Leo A. Daly Company and Atkins North America, Inc.

-The North Terminal has two (2) connected concourses with thirty (30) airline gates.
+The North Terminal has thirty-five (35) airline gates.
 Passenger experience will be improved with a consolidated checkpoint offering greater ease and efficiency for passengers going through security and an in-line baggage system where passengers will just drop off their checked baggage at the ticket counters.
 Other amenities include an adjacent 2,000 space parking garage and surface parking, concessions located down the center of the concourse to allow passengers to see their gate while enjoying a taste of New Orleans or picking up that last minute souvenir.
 Passengers should feel the spirit of New Orleans in the North Terminal through the sights, smells, and sounds that reverberate all the best in our City.
 The North Terminal is scheduled to open February 2019.

 For history and background information on the North Terminal project, please see click here.